-Summary: State Party Colombia ratified the convention on 10 September 2015.
-The ratification legislation also incorporates the convention into domestic law.
-Colombia has participated in every meeting of the convention and has condemned new use of cluster munitions.
-Colombia was a lead sponsor on and voted in favor of a key UN resolution on the convention in December 2016.
+Summary: State Party Colombia ratified the convention on 10 September 2015 after adopting ratification legislation incorporating the convention into domestic law.
+It has participated in everymeeting of the convention and has condemned new use of cluster munitions.
+Colombia voted in favor of a key UN resolution on the convention in December 2017.

-Colombia never produced cluster munitions, but it has imported them.
-In November 2009, Colombia destroyed a stockpile of 72 cluster munitions and 10,832 submunitions.
-It provided an initial transparency report for the convention in August 2016 that confirms Colombia is not retaining any cluster munitions for training or research.
+Colombia never produced cluster munitions, but it imported them and destroyed a stockpile of 72 cluster munitions and 10,832 submunitions in November 2009.
+Colombia is not retaining any cluster munitions for training or research purposes.

 The Republic of Colombia signed the Convention on Cluster Munitions on 3 December 2008, ratified on 10 September 2015, and the convention entered into force for the country on 1 March 2016.

 Law 1604, adopted on 12 December 2012, approved Colombia’s ratification of the Convention on Cluster Munitions, incorporating it into domestic law.
 Colombia has reported this and other relevant legislation and decrees under national implementation measures for the convention.
 Colombia provided its initial Article 7 transparency report on 28 August 2016 and submitted an annual updated report on 30 April 2018 and 19 May 2017.

 Colombia participated in several meetings of the Oslo Process that produced the convention and said that its decision to join stemmed from its concern about the “humanitarian impact” of cluster munitions.